 9. Do I have the right to keep a totaled vehicle?

-Yes.
-But the salvage value will be deducted from the settlement.
-In essence, the policyholder is “buying back” the vehicle for the salvage value.
+Yes, but the salvage value will be deducted from the settlement.
+In essence, you are “buying back” your vehicle for the salvage value.

-There may be costs associated with obtaining a salvage certificate or registering the repaired vehicle for use.
+There may be costs associated with obtaining a salvage certificate or registering your repaired vehicle for use.
 See the above link for details.

-10. What if I disagree with the insurer’s decision to repair or total my car?
+10. What if I disagree with the decision to repair or total my car?

-Sometime a vehicle owner would prefer to have a car declared a total loss when the insurer wants to repair it.
-This most frequently happens when the car has sustained frame damage and the owner is concerned about being to sell the vehicle later, even if it is repaired.
+Sometime you may prefer to have a car declared a total loss when the insurer wants to repair it.
+This most frequently happens when the car has sustained frame damage and you are concerned about being able to sell the vehicle later, even if it is repaired.

-Or conversely, a policyholder may want to keep a vehicle for sentimental reasons even though insurance considers it a total loss.
+Or conversely, you may want to keep a vehicle for sentimental reasons even though insurance considers it a total loss.

-Unless the car is financed, the policyholder has the right to keep the car and have the insurer pay the lesser of:
+Unless the car is financed, you have the right to keep the car and have the insurer pay the lesser of:

 - The car’s cash value (before the damage) less salvage value, or